Growing, Learning, Leading – Together

 New Building

-Thanks to a generous donation by Verizon, Inc. (then Bell Atlantic Telephone Company), Calvary Bilingual Multicultural Learning Center moved into its primary campus at 1420 Columbia Road, NW.
-Enrollment grew to 100 preschoolers, youth, and parents
+Thanks to a generous donation by Verizon, Inc. (then Bell Atlantic Telephone Company), we acquired our primary campus at 1420 Columbia Road, NW.
+Enrollment grew to 100% after renovations.

 CDA program was established